indoorvivants/subatomic/README.md

 Are you a Scala developer, writing a Scala blog or maintaining a Scala project?

-If so, do you want a static stie generator that:
+If so, do you want a static site generator that:

 * Requires you to write a **lot** of Scala
 * Doesn't have a built-in theme